arun-u-r/Urban-Resource-eCommerce-Market/README.md

 ## **Set up environment variables**

     Create a `.env` file in the root directory of your project and copy the contents of the `.env.example` file into it.
     Replace the placeholder values with your actual configuration.
+# .env.example

     ```plaintext
      PORT=5005